ivarrh/ivarrh.github.io/_pages/openings.md

 ### Position Details:

 This is a **full-time**, one-year position, with the possibility of renewal contingent on funding.
 The ideal start date is **January 1st, 2025**, though later start dates are possible.
 Candidates must hold a PhD in philosophy, psychology, economics, or a closely related field.
 Experience with experimental design and statistical analysis is highly desirable.
+Proficiency in both Spanish and English is preferred.

 ### Application Process: